itanex/weather-icons/README.md

 If you feel so inclined to add icon ideas, icon art, or other fixes/changes to how the package works, feel free to help!

 ## Credit
 The icon designs are originally by [Lukas Bischoff](http://www.twitter.com/artill).

 Icon art for v1.1 forward, HTML, Less, and CSS are by [me (Erik)](http://www.helloerik.com).

+Stack Icon based on stackicon by [Parker Bennett](https://github.com/parkerbennett/stackicons).

+Stack Icon work by [Bryan Wood](https://github.com/itanex/).

 ## Licensing